Operation Weserübung's effects on Sweden

-This page is about the effects on Sweden, during and following Operation Weserübung.

-For articles about the operation itself, see also Operation Weserübung and Norwegian Campaign.

-On 9 April 1940, Germany successfully launched Operation Weserübung, a daring operation with the objective of simultaneously occupying Denmark and Norway and staging a coup d'état in those nations.
-That had several far-reaching consequences for Sweden, which became effectively cut off from trade with the Western world and so was more dependent on German goodwill.
-That eventually led to commencing the permitenttrafik and the transition of the Engelbrecht Division but also lessened the immediate risk of Sweden being a theatre of war between the Axis and the Allies.
+On 9 April 1940, Germany successfully launched Operation Weserübung, a military operation with the objective of simultaneously occupying Denmark and Norway and staging a coup d'état in those nations.
+The operation had several far-reaching consequences for Sweden, which became effectively cut off from trade with the Western world and so was more dependent on German goodwill.
+In turn, it eventually led to commencing the permitenttrafik and the transition of the Engelbrecht Division but also lessened the immediate risk of Sweden being a theatre of war between the Axis and the Allies.

 Background

 Allies

 One of the Allies' main strategic goals in the north was to disrupt the Swedish-German iron ore trade.
 When Norwegian and Swedish reluctance to allow Allied troops onto their territory halted the original Allied plan, the Allies still decided to try a "semi-peaceful" invasion.
 On 12 March, troops were to be landed in Norway and to proceed into Sweden to capture the Swedish mines.
 However, if serious military resistance was encountered, they were not to press the issue.
-Howecet, Finland sued for peace on 12 March and so the revised version of this plan had to be abandoned.
+Finland sued for peace on 12 March and so the revised version of this plan had to be abandoned.

 With the First Lord of the Admiralty, Winston Churchill, as a major proponent, the Allies decided to commence Operation Wilfred and to mine the Norwegian waters close to Narvik.
 That would force the ore transports into international waters and expose them to attack by the Royal Navy.
 On 5 April, Norway and Sweden were notified by the United Kingdom of its intentions to place mines in Norwegian territorial waters.
 On the morning of 8 April, British destroyers began laying mines close to Norway, but the German invasion was already on its way.